sidmulajkar/sidsblog/sidmulajkar/content/about.md

 draft: false
 ---

-I am a **CS engineer** passionate about building systems that **respects privacy and security at forefront**.
+I am a **CS engineer** passionate about building systems that **respects privacy and security at the forefront**.

 Started my career **freelancing** to starting a **startup**, all with pretty much the same fascination that drove me as a kid.
 Throughout my career, I have worked across a **variety of domains** and have built **platforms,mini-services**.

 **Founder** of Tech Sid Solutions, helped new aspiring entrepreneurs make a digital presence marking their first footprint.

 On the side, I am